Automating-GIS-processes/site/source/lessons/FA/final-assignment.rst

  - **Accessibility**: Travel times (walking or driving by car) e.g. from railway station to different administrative areas of the city (neighborhoods), or to certain services (e.g. health care, education)

-    - Create e.g. a travel time map (choropleth) that shows travel times to centroids of different neighborhoods
+    - Create a tool that visualizes the travel times to selected sports facilities across the Helsinki region

  - **Urban design**: Street network indicators (see Lesson 6 and examples from `here <https://github.com/gboeing/osmnx-examples/tree/master/notebooks>`__)